WebSync360/WebSync360/README.md

 If a workflow requires human intervention more than once, it is a design failure.
 If critical data lives across multiple disconnected tools, it is inefficiency.
-I unify systems, automate processes, and structure operations so founders can focus on growth, not manual work..
+I unify systems, automate processes, and structure operations so founders can focus on growth, not manual work.

 I am not here to maintain legacy; I am here to define standards.
 I build for clarity, automate for scale, and deploy for permanence.